 - 1. The Divorce Petition must claim Irreconcilable Differences as a ground.
 Irreconcilable Differences is automatically claimed by filing the form Divorce Petition included with the Petitioner's Divorce Packet. - 2.
-The Respondent must file an Answer, and the Answer must admit Irreconcilable Differences. - 3.
-At least one of the parties to the divorce, you, or the Respondent, must attend the final hearing.
+The Respondent must file an Answer, and the Answer must admit Irreconcilable Differences.

+3. At least one of the parties to the divorce must attend the final hearing.